Submitty/submitty.github.io/_docs/developer/testing/php_unit_tests.md

 please make sure you are writing tests to properly validate behavior, show edge cases, etc. and not just for the sake of increasing the code coverage number.

-*Note code coverage will only be generated for the tests you run, and will overwrite previously generated code coverage reports.*
+_Note: code coverage will only be generated for the tests you run, and will overwrite previously generated code coverage reports._

 ### Writing PHP Unit Tests